Pediatric Rheumatology Fellowship

 The CHOP Pediatric Rheumatology Fellowship is designed to allow graduates the flexibility to seek the career of their choice.
 Most graduates seek academic positions at tertiary care centers.

-In addition to the ten graduates who currently hold faculty positions at CHOP, recent graduates have positions at Toronto Hospital for Sick Children, Riley Children’s Hospital, Children’s Hospital of Atlanta, Dell Children’s Hospital, University of Utah, Boston Children’s, Vanderbilt University Medical Center, Lurie Children’s Hospital at Northwestern, Children’s Hospital of Alabama at UAB, Nationwide Children’s Hospital, Seattle Children’s Hospital, Mayo Clinic, University of California San Francisco Benioff Children’s Hospital, University of Texas Southwestern Medical Center, Golisano Children’s Hospital at the University of Rochester, Children’s Mercy Kansas City, the University of Iowa Children’s Hospital, University of Michigan, and the University of Kentucky.
+In addition to the fourteen graduates who currently hold faculty positions at CHOP, recent graduates have positions at Toronto Hospital for Sick Children, Riley Children’s Hospital, Children’s Hospital of Atlanta, Dell Children’s Hospital, Hackensack University Medical Center, University of Utah, Boston Children’s, Vanderbilt University Medical Center, Lurie Children’s Hospital at Northwestern, Children’s Hospital of Alabama at UAB, Nationwide Children’s Hospital, Seattle Children’s Hospital, Mayo Clinic, University of California San Francisco Benioff Children’s Hospital, University of Texas Southwestern Medical Center, Golisano Children’s Hospital at the University of Rochester, Children’s Mercy Kansas City, the University of Iowa Children’s Hospital, University of Michigan, and the University of Kentucky.

 About the faculty